 At Novartis, David provides support to develop production Shiny apps, HTML templates and train other associates in package development.
 David also contributes to the R Shiny ecosystem through its open source project, namely RinteRface, bs4Dash (Bootstrap 4 shinydashboard), shinyMobile, the virtual physiology simulator.

 Duc is a Data Scientist at Tamedia Romandie (Tribune de Genève, 24 heures, le Matin Dimanche).
 Previously, Duc worked as a data journalist at SRG-SSR for swissinfo.ch, quantitative analyst for a hedge fund and did a PhD in computational biology.

 Genève R user group Co-organiser, Course Developer and Instructor at EPFL Extension School.

 Course Developer & Instructor at EPFL Extension School, Senior Lecturer in Statistics and Probability at University of Geneva.

 Statistician at the Geneva University Hospitals.
 Regularly teaches statistics using R.

-Former R-Ladies Lausanne co-organiser and Postdoc at EPFL, now Data Analyst in Helsinki, Finland.
+Former R-Ladies Lausanne co-organiser and Postdoc at EPFL, now Data Scientist in Helsinki, Finland.

 satRday is dedicated to providing a harassment-free and inclusive conference experience for all in attendance regardless of, but not limited to, gender, sexual orientation, disabilities, physical attributes, age, ethnicity, social standing, religion or political affiliation.
 We do not tolerate harassment of participants (including organisers and vendors) in any form.
 Sexual innuendos and imagery are not appropriate for any conference venue, including presentations.
 Anyone violating these rules may be given warning or expelled from the conference (without a refund) at the discretion of the conference organisers.
 Our code of conduct/anti-harassment policy can be found here.